Scale your business with our modular plugins.

 How to update product price programmatically in WooCommerce

 Do you want to learn how to update the product price programmatically in WooCommerce?
-In this guide, we’ll show you how to change prices in WooCommerce without using any plugins or installing any extra tool.
+In this guide, we’ll show you how to change prices in WooCommerce without using plugins or installing extra tools.

 If you use them smartly, discounts can help you improve your conversion rates and increase your sales.
 There are several ways to implement discounts on your e-commerce store.
 For example, you can apply WooCommerce coupons programmatically.

 However, you can also update the product price without using coupons.
-For example, you could give an exclusive discount to users that are subscribed to your newsletter or who have spent more than $100 in your store.
+For example, you could give an exclusive discount to users who subscribe to your newsletter or who have spent more than $100 in your store.

 In this section, you’ll learn how to update the product price programmatically in WooCommerce.
-We’ll have a look at different examples to give you some ideas of what you can do in your store.
+We’ll look at different examples to give you some ideas of what you can do in your store.

 1. Update product price when a checkbox is selected